 IMPACT TYPE POTENTIAL IMPACT MITIGATION MEASURES COST RESPONSIBILIT Y C12-2: KETRACO will develop Emergency Response Plans (ERPs) in cooperation with local emergency authorities and hospitals.
 KETRACO will extend the Worker Code of Conduct to include guidelines on worker -community interactions and will provide training on the worker code of conduct to all employees including contractors and subcontractors as part of the induction process.
 KETRACO will provide primary health care and first aid at decommissioning. camp sites to avoid pressure on local healthcare infrastructures.
 KETRACO will implement a Community Grievance Mechanism.
-KETRACO will develop and implement a Traffic Management Plan covering aspect such as vehicle safety, driver, and passenger behaviour, use of drugs and alcohol, operating hours, rest periods, community education on traffic safety and accident reporting and investigations C13: Gender-based -Gender-based C13-1: KETRACO will extend the Worker Code of Conduct 300,000 violence at the violence at the to include guidelines on worker -community interactions and community level community level -Forced Early will provide training on the worker code of conduct periodically to all employees including contractors and Marriages subcontractors. -Sexual Ensure that the Worker Code of Conduct is publicly disclosed - in local languages and are widely accessible to all workers and Abuse all group of people in the project areas.Establish a link -Transactional sex. between KETRACO activities or operations with, GBV cases
+KETRACO will develop and implement a Traffic Management Plan covering aspect such as vehicle safety, driver, and passenger behaviour, use of drugs and alcohol, operating hours, rest periods, community education on traffic safety and accident reporting and investigations C13: Gender-based -Gender-based C13-1: KETRACO will extend the Worker Code of Conduct 300,000 violence at the community level violence at the community level to include guidelines on worker -community interactions and will provide training on the worker code of conduct -Forced Early periodically to all employees including contractors and Marriages subcontractors. -Sexual Ensure that the Worker Code of Conduct is publicly disclosed Exploitation and in local languages and are widely accessible to all workers and Abuse -Transactional sex. all group of people in the project areas.
+Establish a link between KETRACO activities or operations with, GBV cases L - I Talisactional Sex. between KETKACO activities of operations with, ODV cases